liquidlegs/Lethal_Potato/README.md

 - Display closed ports
 - Supports Windows and Linux

+## Features to come
+- Banner grabbing
+- Export as json

 # Compilation Instructions
 1) Download and install rustup https://www.rust-lang.org/
 2) Add the cargo to your path